FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 {% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-event-choice.png" alt="Configuring the received webhook events." class="img-fluid" figure=false %}

-It's a good idea to secure your webhook so no unauthorized POSTs will be processed.
-You can do that with a [header, basic auth, or at the network layer](/docs/v1/tech/events-webhooks/securing), or some combination of the three.
-For this application, set a header value for the webhook:
+It's a good idea to secure your webhook so no unauthorized POSTs are processed.
+You can do that with a [header, basic auth, or at the network layer](/docs/v1/tech/events-webhooks/securing).
+For this application, let's configure FusionAuth to send a header value when the webhook is called:

 {% include _image.liquid src="/assets/img/blogs/breached-password-webhook/webhook-settings-add-headers.png" alt="Configuring the webhook to receive an Authorization header." class="img-fluid" figure=false %}

-Finally, click the *Save* button.
+Finally, click the *Save* button, as you are done configuring the webhook.

 ## Write the webhook code

-Now that FusionAuth is properly configured, let's look at some code.
-We'll be using PHP because it's a performant language with good JSON handling.
+Now that FusionAuth is properly set up, let's look at some code.
+We'll be using PHP because it's a performant language that handles JSON well.
 You could use any of the [client libraries](/docs/v1/tech/client-libraries/) or call the APIs directly.
 I suppose you could write the webhook in bash, IF YOU DARE.

 But we'll use PHP.

 The code is [available here](https://github.com/FusionAuth/fusionauth-example-php-webhook) if you want to check it out.
-Here's the `webhook.php` code, which is the heart of the example:
+Here's the `webhook.php` file, the heart of the example:

 ```php
 <?php